 Look beyond the first 10.
 There may be good stuff a way down the list.

-Research is an iterative process.
-You search for information, take it in, assess it for whether it covers your topic and meets your needs, then you take what you learned from the first time and search for information again.
+Research is process.
+You search for information, read it, assess it for whether it covers your topic and meets your needs, then you take what you learned from the first time and search for information again.

 When you see something good, READ IT—look at the subject terms and abstract and turn those around in a revised search.